-The attorneys at Kreger Brodish LLP understand how debilitating nerve damage symptoms can be and how frightening the long-term consequences may seem.
+The Durham personal injury lawyer at Kreger Brodish LLP understands how debilitating nerve damage symptoms can be and how frightening the long-term consequences may seem.
 For over a decade, we have helped injury victims in Durham pursue the compensation they need to move forward.
 Let us exceed your expectations with our one-on-one attention and personalized service.
 Contact Kreger Brodish LLP for a free consultation with a nerve damage lawyer.

 Common Injuries that Can Cause Nerve Damage

 What causes nerve damage?
 Many injuries can result in nerve damage, ranging from minor to debilitating.
 The most common injuries that can cause nerve damage include:

 - Blunt force trauma – The violent and sudden force of a collision can cause severe damage to the body’s nerves.
 Blunt force trauma can result from many accidents, including motor vehicle crashes and slip and falls.